Collective Worship , Spirituality and RE Policy

 The school visits the local church to celebrate the main Christian festivals: for example, Harvest, Christingle, Christmas, Candlemas, Easter and Ascension.
 We also attend communion services each term, again parents, friends and school governors are invited to these services.
 The children take an active part through readings, music, and prayers.
 The collective worship themes are planned and recorded for each term and are available in the front entrance hall of the school.

 We often have visitors who lead the collective worship.
-A representative from the CROWNS (Christians Reaching Out in West Norfolk Schools) brings a different style of worship to our school.
+A representative from the Open the Book, brings a different style of worship to our school.

 Through World Vision the school sponsors Alma Khatun, a child who lives in Bangledesh.
 Monies collected each week helps to pay for housing, health care and education.
 It is a very good way for the children to learn that they can make a difference to society.